Skip to content

 12 Digital Transformation Trends for 2022/2023: Current Predictions You Should Know - Financesonline.com

-Since the installation of the first ATM in 1967 and the introduction of digital trading on the Nasdaq exchange in New York in 1971, the financial services industry has been at the forefront of technical innovation.
+Since the installation of the first ATM in 1967 and the introduction of digital trading on the Nasdaq exchange in New York in 1971, the powering finance services industry has been at the forefront of technical innovation.
 However, technology remained a back-office function for decades, serving the traders and executives who made the decisions.

 “Technology is now [about] how our clients experience the bank, whether it’s through an app or digital service,” says Mike Dargan, group chief digital and information officer and executive board member at UBS.
 “As a natural consequence, tech is now an integral part of our business—it has a seat at the table and is part of our firm’s strategy.”

-A cloud-based future
+A cloud-based future of Powering Finance

 Cloud computing is the foundation for the financial services sector’s transformation to an “on-demand” data and services economy, where businesses pay specialized providers for storage and infrastructure as needed.
 The cloud service divisions of Microsoft, Google, and Amazon are usually these experts.
 Only these tech businesses have the global networks of massive data centers that are necessary to handle the finance industry’s expanding computing needs.